The Virginia Code criminalizes the possession of certain illicit drugs and other controlled substances.

 Virginia criminalizes a broad range of acts under several possession with intent to distribute laws.

 However, most defendants will end up facing the penalties described below.

 Exceptions include individuals leading large-scale distributing operations and individuals caught distributing drugs to minors, who face much harsher penalties.

-- The first distribution conviction entails a fine of up to $500,000 and a prison sentence of five to 40 years.
+- The first distribution conviction entails a fine of up to $500,000 and a prison sentence of between 5 and 40 years.
 In some cases involving large amounts of opiates, cocaine derivatives, or amphetamines, the maximum fine will go up to $1,000,000.
 In addition, the maximum prison term will become life in prison.

 - For a second distribution conviction, the maximum penalty is life in prison.

 - Following the third distribution conviction, the minimum prison sentence is ten years.
 The maximum penalty remains a life term.